huzheng001/stardict-3/mvsc/readme.txt

 libsigc++ have static link problem on vs2005 presently.

 For stardict_powerword_parsedata.cpp, you need to add a UTF-8 BOM in its head to fix the compile problem.
 Just use the notepad to open it then save.
+For wordnet plugin files, they are the same.

 For sapi-tts plugin, you need to install Microsoft Speech SDK at C:\Programe Files\ and fix these compile error of sphelper.h:
 =====